LEE-HYUNSANG/UPBIT_ML/doc/overview.md

 `PositionManager` reloads this file at startup so any open positions continue to be tracked across restarts.

+Position data is now refreshed every second.
+The latest quantity, price and PnL information are persisted back to `coin_positions.json` on each update so external tools always see up-to-date values.

+Buy orders that are submitted but not immediately filled are saved with the status `"pending"`.
+While a position is pending any further buy signals for the same symbol are ignored.
+Once the balance updates to a non-zero quantity the status automatically switches to `"open"` on the next refresh.

 Positions detected in the exchange account when the application boots are registered with the origin value `"imported"` so they can be distinguished from positions opened by automated signals.